SapiensAnatis/dragalia-api-docs/docs/source/dragalia/load_index.rst

 ------

 - This appears to be the player savefile, containing information about owned units and dragons, as well as saved parties and many other things.
-- Having now identified the 'savefile endpoint', we could in theory allow players to download their savefile and upload it to a future private server.
+- Having now identified the savefile endpoint, we could in theory allow players to download their savefile and upload it to a future private server.
 However, setting up packet capture and coneshell.dll bypass is very involved, so this seems to be an unlikely possibility.